CSCI-GA-2820-FA25-003/shopcarts/README.md

 - Python 3.11
 - `pipenv` (or another preferred environment manager)
 - PostgreSQL (local or containerised) reachable by the Flask app
+- Docker (required for building or running the provided container workflows)

 The service automatically creates the database tables on startup.